 What’s the expression?
 Make space in your calendar?
 Clear the calendar, wipe the calendar, bin the calendar?
 Kick the calendar: into next week/next month/next year/the long grass/the weeds?
 These quadrennial summer international (soccer, if you must) football tournaments—biennial, if you allow the ever more hideously distended 48-team-or-is-it-128-by-now FIFA World Cup as well, next due all over North America in 2026—they happen mid-month to mid-month, so during the finals of the so-called UEFA “Euros”—which used to be a petite competition, but now like everything else not struggling to exist has become bloated, twenty-four nations (in the finals: are there even that many European countries?), sixteen sides make it through from six groups of four (including four “best” third-placed sides), then knockout, a total of fifty-one games to be played in ten German cities, the final conclusive or convulsive encounter in Berlin on July 14—nothing goes, from mid-June to mid-July.
 Did we “stitch two summer months in one?” asks the poet Robert Lowell.
 Well, yes.

 You will find me for the duration parked in front of the TV, which is not mine—call it a TV of convenience.
 I haven’t often lived with a TV, which makes me helpless when confronted with one.
 My consumption of sports, from when I was a boy growing up in Scotland, was via the radio on Saturday afternoons.
-Anyone less naïve than me would have know that there is always a game of football going on somewhere in the world—or tennis, or cricket, or boxing, or rugby, or just about anything.
+Anyone less naïve than me would have known that there is always a game of football going on somewhere in the world—or tennis, or cricket, or boxing, or rugby, or just about anything.
 But in the beginning, these things were always on Saturdays, and only ever on Saturdays.
 When Saturday Comes is the name of an English football magazine.
 As a reason for living, to use a sporting metaphor, those Saturdays beat most things.

 Anyway, I graduated from “Sports Report” (on the sofa, with soft drinks and confectionery), to “Test Match Special” (as connoisseurs of the form will tell you, best during rain intervals when there is no play to describe), to a haphazard jumble of online newspaper minute-by-minute descriptions and match-reports.
 I remember following an exotic form briefly vouchsafed me on Yahoo, that diagrammatically tracked the progress of a football on a football field over ninety minutes.
 The freeze-dried version.
 In my general consumption of sport, I am used to perplexity, delay, ersatz, a degree of abstraction verging on bloodlessness.
 There’s something Spartan about it.
 It’s somewhere along the continuum from indulgence to mortification.
 And it mustn’t cost anything.
 So I have never owned a TV or understood or sought to make my laptop into one, say, by subscribing to a sports channel.
 But when an actual TV and a major free-to-air sporting event present themselves, I am dead to the world.